 AI-Driven Social Media Dashboard monitors and ingests specified tweets using stream processing and leverages a serverless architecture and ML services (Amazon Translate and Amazon Comprehend) to translate and extract insights from those tweets.
-The diagram below presents the architecture you can deploy in minutes using the solution's implementation guide and accompanying AWS CloudFormation template.
+The diagram below presents the architecture you can build using the example code on GitHub.

 A second Kinesis Data Firehose delivery stream loads the translated tweets and sentiment values into the sentiment prefix in the Amazon S3 bucket.
 A third delivery stream loads entities in the entities prefix using in the Amazon S3 bucket.